 Reaffirmation of accreditation occurs every ten years, with a five year interim review including a report on the progress of the Quality Enhancement Plan.
 General information on the overall process may be found in the SACSCOC Handbook for Reaffirmation of Accreditation.

-Duke's last reaffirmation of accreditation was conducted in 2009.
-More information about the 2009 process can be found here.
+Duke's last reaffirmation of accreditation was conducted in 2019.

 In addition to the decennial and mid-point reviews, Duke maintains compliance with policies defined and enforced by SACSCOC.
 Some of these policies require periodic reporting to our accreditor.
 The most common policy for which we have to report is Substantive Change.